WMXZ-EU/MTP_t4/README.md

  ## Known Issues
    - copying of files and directories work but are not displayed in file explorer, manual unmount/mount sequence required

+ ## scripts
+ There are some useful scripts for Windows PoeerShell in scrips directory. open them with right-click "Run with PowerShell"
+  - MTPdir list the files in Teensy
+  - MTPreset to reset MTP (disable/enable)

  ## ToBeDone
  - show creation and modification timestamps